autonity/afp-sdk/README.md

 print(clearing.get_capital())
 ```

 The intent account should be authorized to submit orders.
+This is only required
+if the intent account and the margin account are different.

 ```py
 clearing.authorize(INTENT_ACCOUNT_ID)